isabella232/kubernetes-operator/docs/Rack-Awareness.md

         zone: us-central1-c
 ```

-Operator redistribute cluster nodes across racks whenever cluster size is updated or number or racks is changed.
-If user adds a rack without increasing cluster size then old racks will be scaled down and new new rack will be scaled up based on new nodes redistribution.
+Operator redistribute cluster nodes across racks whenever cluster size is updated or number of racks is changed.
+If user adds a rack without increasing cluster size then old racks will be scaled down and new rack will be scaled up based on new node's redistribution.

-## Setting rack lavel storage and aerospikeConfig
+## Setting rack level storage and aerospikeConfig

 Rack also provide for setting local storage and aerospikeConfig.
 If local storage is given for rack then rack will use this storage otherwise common global storage will be used.
 Here aerospikeConfig is config patch which will be merged with common global aerospikeConfig and will be used for rack.